irismessage/auto-timelapse-script/README.md

 # auto_timelapse_script

-Script for automatically downloading a list of videos, speeding them up, and concatanating them.
+Script for automatically downloading a list of videos, speeding them up, and concatenating them.
 Uses multithreading with youtube_dl and ffmpeg-python to download and speed up a list of videos all at once.
 Then, it uses ffmpeg to combine them all into one timelapse.

 Made for https://www.twitch.tv/controlmypc